altocodenl/tagaway/qascript.md

 			- Sort thumbnails from 'newest' (default) to 'oldest' to 'recently uploaded'.
 				- Selection should remain with all parameters.
 			- When scrolling down, if thumbnails are below the fold, the 'Organize Bar' is always visible at the top of image gallery.
-			- Unselect thumbnail by clicking on the selected thumbanil.
+			- Unselect thumbnail by clicking on the selected thumbnail.
 			- The interface should return to 'navigation mode'.
 			- Select a thumbnail again.
 			- Interface should turn to 'organize view'.